The first time I sat a UCAT Quantitative Reasoning subtest, I got 480.

 My score barely moved.

 This is the single most common mistake UCAT students make.
-We treat practice tests like the practice itself, as if the act of doing them is what improves you.
-It isn't.
-The doing is just where you generate data.
-The improvement comes from what you do with that data afterwards.
+We treat practice tests like the practice itself, when realistically all you are doing is generating data.
+What actually improves you comes from what you do with that data afterwards.

 If you're doing two practice tests a day and not reviewing either of them properly, you're not practising.
-You're just generating bad scores faster.
 You’re repeating a corrupted formula expecting new results.

 Real reviewing means going through each question and asking yourself a series of harder questions than "did I get it right?":